The-Academic-Observatory/observatory-platform/docs/tutorials/telescope/intro.md

  functions as the data warehouse.
 To be able to access the different Google Cloud resources (such as Storage Buckets and BigQuery), the GOOGLE_APPLICATION_CREDENTIALS environment variable is set on the Compute Engine that hosts Airflow.
 This is all done when installing either the Observatory Platform Development Environment or Terraform Environment.
-For any Google Cloud utility functions that are used in a telescope, it is assumed that these default credentials are set.
+Many telescopes make use of Google Cloud utility functions and these functions assume that the default credentials are already set.

 ## The telescope templates
 Initially the telescopes in the observatory platform were each developed individually.